Shopfront

 Provenance

-A two-storey commercial building in Yubari carries a green beauty salon sign on its upper facade.
+A two-storey commercial building with a green beauty salon sign on the upper facade.
 The awning below is torn and collapsed.
-Curtains hang behind cracked glass.
-The shopfront is gutted.
+Curtains hang behind cracked glass panels.
+The shopfront interior is gutted.
+Exterior walls show advanced weathering.

 Open edition